chadkluck/npm-chadkluck-cache-data/README.md

 A package for node.js applications to access and cache data from remote API endpoints or other sources using AWS S3 and DynamoDb.

+> Note: This repository and package is moving to 63Klabs

 [@chadkluck/cache-data on npmjs.com](https://www.npmjs.com/package/@chadkluck/cache-data)

 ## Description